gyowanny/redsand/README.md

 ## ADMIN Endpoints

 These endpoints are meant to create and maintain users and organizations info.
-In a near future there will be a web front end to administrate the application but until this doesn't happen you will have to do that manually via postman, for example.
+Hopefully in a near future there will be a web front end to make it easier but until this doesn't happen you will have to do that manually via postman, for example.

-- `POST /admin/user`
+- `POST /admin/user`:

+  Creates a user

 - `PUT /admin/user/:id`

+  Updates a user.
+You can only send in the request body the fields that must be changed.

 - `DELETE /admin/user/:id`
 - `GET /admin/user/:org_id`

 - `POST /admin/org`
 - `PUT /admin/org/:id`